theDrake/opengl-experiments/README.md

 # opengl-experiments
-A repository for my experiments with OpenGL.
+A repository for some of my experiments with OpenGL.